- KAZAKHSTAN ||

 Check out Air Astana.
 It doesn't always show up on the 3rd-party sites, but I can highly recommend them!
 They have a very new fleet and economy class is not as depressing as other airlines.
 We found that booking on Skyscanner, we could put in a layover from Seoul to Crete, for example, and there was no price increase at all!

-Flying in on Air Astana
+Flying in to Almaty on Air Astana

-By Ground 🚎:
+Ground Transportation to Almaty 🚎:

 Well, this is all dependent on if you are in one of the neighboring countries.
 I did it once from China, and it was for sure a multi-modal adventure.
 For sure, you can get to Almaty by road from countries like Kyrgyzstan, Uzbekistan, China, Russia, etc. but I will steer clear from too much information on this.